Your Oxford SSO Account

 - Choose somewhere within your home directory to save the database

-Each time you launch KeePassXC it will prompt for your master password automatically.
+Each time you launch KeePassXC, it will prompt for your master password to unlock the database.
 (If not, click "Open Database" and select the database you created earlier.)

 Next, create an entry in the database: